 The IMPACT EdTech company follows the criteria below:

-The SME/start-up is already legally established or will be established before the start of the incubation programme in any of the European Union member countries and H2020 associated countries.
+The SME is already legally established or will be established before the start of the incubation programme in any of the European Union member countries and its Overseas Countries and Territories, the UK, or any of the H2020 associated countries.

-Has at least 2 members combining business and technical capabilities.
+Has at least 2 members combining business, technical and pedagogical capabilities.
 At least one full-time employee on the project.

-Has at least an early prototype/mockup of the proposed solution that has been already tested in lab conditions and controlled environments, from TRL 5 to TRL 7 (max).
+Has at least an early prototype/mockup of the proposed solution that has been already tested in lab conditions and controlled environments, from TRL 5 up to TRL 7.

 Applicants must be free to exploit and commercialize the solution they propose in their application without restrictions or hindrance.

 Personalised Learning, Inclusive education and Skills development are the three challenges we are focusing on.
 The start-ups can offer solutions that aim to address one or more of the challenges mentioned.